timescale/docs/promscale/installation/binary.md

 keywords: [analytics]
 tags: [install]
 related_pages:
-  - /promscale/:currentVersion:/guides/resource-recomm/
+  - /promscale/:currentVersion:/installation/resource-recomm/
   - /promscale/:currentVersion:/send-data/
 ---
+import PromscaleConfigurationRecommendations from 'versionContent/_partials/_promscale-configuration-recommendations.mdx';

 # Install Promscale from binary
 You can install Promscale from a pre-complied binary on any operating systems.
 The Promscale binary file is available at [GitHub releases page][gh-promscale-download].

-Before you begin, you must have an already installed and working Prometheus or OpenTelemetry collector environment.
+Before you begin, understand the [resource requirements][resource-requirements] and have an already working Prometheus or OpenTelemetry collector environment.

 ## Install TimescaleDB and Promscale extension
 To use Promscale, you need a TimescaleDB database, as well as the Promscale